Wood Brothers Racing: Truck No.09/No. 20 history

 The No. 09 truck piloted by Joey Clanton after a wreck in Martinsville Speedway in 2007.

 The No. 20 truck made its debut in 2006 at the GM Flex Fuel 250, sponsored by the United States Air Force in partnership with JTG Racing.
 Jon Wood drove the truck at Daytona and Fontana, finishing 16th and 9th, respectively.
 Bobby East competed in one race at Atlanta, where he finished 23rd.
 For the remainder of the season, JTG Racing's development driver Marcos Ambrose took over, earning one pole position and two third-place finishes.
-In 2007 the truck's number changed to No. 09.
-Joey Clanton, who brought Zaxby’s as a sponsor, shared driving duties with former Busch Series veteran Stacy Compton.
+In 2007,á the truck's number changed to No. 09.
+Joey Clanton, who brought Zaxby's as a sponsor, shared driving duties with former Busch Series veteran Stacy Compton.
 Clanton went on and win ROTY that year despite only running a few races.

 A year later, in 2008, Clanton brought both the No. 09 and Zaxby's sponsorship to Roush Fenway Racing, which allowed JTG Racing/Wood Brothers to revert to using the No. 20.
 However, the truck team only lasted for eight races before shutting down due to a lack of funding.